atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide.md

 ### Using AWS Cloud9 Web IDE

-If you have challenges getting the AWS CLI and other tools installed on your corporate desktop, you may find it useful to use AWS Cloud9, a web-based IDE that enables you to deploy a development environment in your own AWS account.
+If you have challenges getting the AWS CLI and other tools installed on your corporate desktop, you may find it useful to use AWS Cloud9, a web-based IDE that enables you to deploy a development environment in your development AWS account.
 Your cloud IDE is essentially an Amazon EC2 Linux instance that includes a browser-based IDE.
 Your deploy your Cloud9 environment in one of your public subnets and access it via Cloud9 service.

 See [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/welcome.html) for set up details.